 So you have been really good with your money for the past year and have a substantial amount stashed away in savings.
-If you’re wondering what to do with 50K, here are some great ideas on how to make the most out of your money.
+If you’re wondering if you should invest 50k, here are some great ideas on how to make the most out of your money.

 Accumulating 50k in cash is certainly an achievement worthy of shouting from the rooftops.
 Although you probably might not want to do that!
 You may now be wondering what to do with 50K cash?

-Before you begin considering your options, there are some questions you should ask yourself:
+Before you begin considering your options and getting confused with the variety of funds such as an index fund, there are some questions you should ask yourself:

 - What are your financial goals and priorities?